Fujimori clings to fraud claim in Peru as vote tally nears end - RFI

 "I am going to recognize the results but we have to wait until the end," said Fujimori.

-She says irregularities in the vote count favored her leftist rival Pedro Castillo, who is ahead by a slim 51,000 votes.
+She says irregularities in the vote count favored her leftist rival Pedro Castillo, who is ahead by a slim 51,000 votes, with 99.88 percent of the votes counted.

 Fujimori risks imminent trial on corruption charges if she loses to Castillo, who has already cast himself as the victor.

+Political commentators here say that with Castillo apparently poised to win, Fujimori is trying to sow doubt about the legitimacy of the election so as not to look like the loser and salvage her political image.

+"She is clinging to the fraud claim because if she does not, everything she has accomplished comes tumbling down.
+It is her way of avoiding failure and collapse," said Hugo Otero, who advised former president Alan Garcia.

 Fujimori has asked election authorities to annul around 200,000 votes.
-The national election board on Friday gave itself two more days to rule on this, then backtracked.
+The national election board on Friday announced a two day extension of the deadline to file challenges to voting results, then later backtracked.

 An election observation mission from the Organization of American States cast doubt Friday on Fujimori's rigging claims.